Preserving the Agricultural Heritage of McHenry County

-ACE will be meeting the 3rd Wednesday of every other month for the year of 2014; January 15th, March 19th, May 21st, July 16th, September 17th, and November 19th.
+ACE will be meeting the 3rd Wednesday of every other month.
 All of the meetings are at 7:00 p.m. and will be in the County Board Conference Rooms of the McHenry County Administration Building located at 667 Ware Road, Woodstock.
 To view meeting agendas and minutes please CLICK HERE.

 McHenry County Local Food Assessment